mmverstraete/JMtk15/docs/src/index.md

 The `test` and `doc` subdirectories contain test functions and documentation for those wrapper functions, respectively.

-All functions and files published as part of this `JMtk15` package are provided under the MIT License, i.e., without any warranty about the their usability or effectiveness in your own applications.
-See the LICENSE file in this repository for more details.

 Generating this package would not have been possible without the professional help of Sebastian Val at JPL concerning MISR Toolkit (`Mtk`) and the benevolent and patient support of `@Gnimuc`, `@stevengj`, `@mkitti`, `@kellertuer` as well as many other contributors to the [Julia Discourse Forum](https://discourse.julialang.org/) with respect to the Julia implementation.

 Please check this site regularly for updates and send bug reports or suggestions through GitHub: I will attempt to address those in future releases, time permitting.

+## License

+All functions and files published as part of this `JMtk15` package are provided under the MIT License, i.e., without any warranty about their usability or effectiveness in your own applications.
+See the LICENSE file in this repository for more details.

+The C shared library `Mtk` itself is available under an [open source license](https://github.com/nasa/MISR-Toolkit/blob/master/LICENSE), and so are the following public libraries required by `Mtk`: HDF-EOS2.18v1.00, HDF4.2.10, hdf5-1.8.16, netcdf-4.4.0, jpegsrc.v6b, zlib-1.2.5, and NumPy 1.15 or later, as described in the `Mtk` [README](https://github.com/nasa/MISR-Toolkit/blob/master/README) file.

 ## Pre-requisites and Installation